JakMobius/tanks/README.md

 Browser action game project

 #### Please, note that project is under heavy development now
 This repository should not be treated as a real finished game for now.
-Some features listed in this readme are likely being refactored doesn't work right now.
+Some features listed in this readme are likely being refactored and doesn't work right now.
 (For example, you should have an HTTP server to access the map editor.
 Ugh)

 However, you can contribute and help make this game more and more awesome `:)`